oatlog/oatlog/doc/proposal/main.typ

 t3 = [x3 - 1]
 x4 = [t3 & x3]
 ```

-These (t\_ and x\_) are all separate E-classes, but they only contain a single term since there is only one way to compute each subexpression.
+These (t\_ and x\_) are all separate e-classes, but they only contain a single term since there is
+only one way to compute each subexpression.
 Let's add a rewrite rule to use the BLSR instruction:

 $ "(x - 1) & x" #sym.arrow "_blsr_u32(x)" $
 ```c
 t0 = [x0 - 1]